 Bulk Apothecary is another favorite shop.
-While they do not have a huge selection of henna, they do have practically every essential oil known to woman.
+While they do not have a huge selection of henna, they do have practically every essential oil known to women.
 They do offer a henna powder but note that the quality is for hair and is not finely sifted like the body art powders at Henna Sooq.
-If you purchase this henna for body art, you will need to sift it several times before mixing and you will likely need to strain it a 2-3 times after mixing to get any of the sticks and bits out.
-Bulk Apothecary also has a fantastic selection of all-natural body and hair care products, however they are mostly in bulk.
-If you’re not making enough product to use as gifts or aren’t going to start selling your own homemade soaps, you may want to find smaller amounts at other shops.
+If you purchase this henna for body art, you will need to sift it several times before mixing and you will likely need to strain it 2-3 times after mixing to get any of the sticks and bits out.
+Bulk Apothecary also has a fantastic selection of all-natural body and hair care products, however, they are mostly in bulk.
+If you’re not making enough products to use as gifts or aren’t going to start selling your own homemade soaps, you may want to find smaller amounts at other shops.
 Meanwhile, I love this shop when I’m looking for a product in bulk and they have so many pretty crafting things to look through.
 They also have a fabulous crafting blog, I highly recommend subscribing to, it’s free!

 Sara Henna, www.sarahenna.com/henna-shop